-Are you feeling like a stuffed turkey after over-doing it at Thanksgiving?
+Are you feeling like a stuffed turkey after over-doing it during the holidays?
 We get it, it’s hard to say no to that second serving of Winter’s turkey and Community Naturals pumpkin pie.
 But if you are feeling a little bloated and sluggish, we have some simple tips to get your digestion back on track.

 Ways to get your digestion back on track: